debate-map/app/Packages/deploy/README.md

 * To view the Prometheus monitor webpage, open the k8s cluster in Lens, find the `prometheus` service, then click it's "Connection->Ports" link.
 	> The page will ask for username and password.
 On first launch, this will be `admin` and `admin`.
 <!-- * To view the cAdvisor monitor webpage, open (not currently working): `localhost:31001` -->
-* To view the cAdvisor monitor webpage, open the k8s cluster in Lens, find the `cadvisor` service, then click it's "Connection->Ports" link.
+* To view the cAdvisor monitor webpage [not currently working/enabled], open the k8s cluster in Lens, find the `cadvisor` service, then click it's "Connection->Ports" link.

 <!----><a name="k8s-ssh"></a>
 ### [k8s-ssh] How to ssh into your k8s pods (web-server, app-server, database, etc.)